Rendering Strategies

 }Incremental Static Regeneration (ISR)

-ISR allows you to update static pages after you've built your site.
-You can rebuild specific pages in the background as traffic comes in, ensuring users always see relatively fresh content without rebuilding the entire project.
+ISR allows you to update static pages after the server has started.
+You can rebuild specific pages in the background as traffic comes in, ensuring users always see relatively fresh content without restarting the server or rebuilding the entire project.

 // src/blog/page_functions.ts